mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 * Optimize for obviousness over maintainability.
 * Avoid helper methods outside of your test functions.
-* Prefer literal values (magic numbers) to named constants.
+* Prefer literal values (magic numbers) to defining named constants.
 * Use more verbose names for test methods than you would in production code.